Time is a great leveler isn’t it? We all have the same 24 hours in a day. Even if you’re self-assured, the day may never feel quite long enough.

 4. Set Outcomes to Build Confidence

-You now have your goals and you’ll feel confident and raring to go.
+You now have your goals, and you’ll feel self-assured and raring to go.
 They are written down and you’re committed to achieving them.
-You feel confident and motivated.
+You feel self-assured and motivated.

 But how do you ensure that you stay on the correct course to achieve these goals?

-You want to be productive and achieve your goals, but you also need to ensure the day to day runs smoothly.
+You want to be productive and achieve your goals, but you also need to ensure the day and week runs smoothly.

-One way to ensure this happens is to set 90 Day Outcome Goals; within those Outcome Goals some specific process goals that need to be undertaken.
+One way to ensure this happens is to set 90 Day Outcome Goals; within those Outcome Goals, put some specific process goals that need to be undertaken.

 Therefore, your process goal needs to be to have 20 conversations in the next 90 Days to deliver the 10 new pieces of work.
 You will then work out who you can have those conversations with.

-It’s smart to overshoot so you will more easily hit your target.
-This is a clear productive plan to work through because with every ‘win’ your confidence will grow.
+It’s smart to overshoot, so you will more easily hit your target.
+This is a clear plan to work through because with every win, your confidence will grow.

 5. Completely Commit to Your Success